 The Company is considering expansion into France, whose laws relative to the operation of ATMs are similar to those of Germany.
 Expansion into France would require the Company to establish and thereafter maintain a relationship with one or more French financial institutions.
-Although the Company has not yet identified a French financial institution, it has retained a managing director for France, and is exploring potential relationships with French financial institutions and is searching for potential ATM locations.
+Although the Company has not yet identified a French financial institution, it has retained a managing director for France, and is exploring potential relationships with French financial institutions.
 There can be no assurance as to when or if the Company will be able to establish the necessary relationship for the commencement of operations in France.
 See "Business--the Euronet Network--Germany" and --"France" and "--Regulation."